 • Release preliminary Tourism Sentiment Survey Results

-• Further development of priority initiatives with stakeholders over the summer.
+• Develop priority initiatives with stakeholders over Summer 2022

-• Community engagement via presentations, office hours, and
+• Engage community via presentations, office hours, and

 live